Practice Tip: When Mortgage Professionals can Collect Fees

 - Acting as an Intermediary Service Agreement: use this form when your brokerage does not represent either the borrower or lender.
 If your brokerage is charging a fee in addition to receiving compensation from the lender, amend 7.1 accordingly

-- Borrower Consent & Disclosure When You Represent the Lender: use this form when your brokerage represents the borrower.
+- Acting for the Borrower Service Agreement: use this form when your brokerage represents the borrower.
 If your brokerage is charging a fee in addition to receiving compensation from the lender, amend 7.1 accordingly

 Completing the appropriate document will help you meet the mortgage brokerage responsibilities in the Rules.